houndpup/former.github.io/_posts/2023-04-14-Are-You-Testing-Your-Detections.md

 As you begin looking into what type of simulation tool you need, use some guiding questions.
 These questions will help you narrow down what is best to use.

-- Do I need a free tool or can I get budget for this?
+- <i> Do I need a free tool or can I get budget for this?
 - What type of attacks will I be performing? (ex: DCSync, Kerberoasting, Brute Force)
 - What type of infrastructure will I be performing the attacks on?
 (Cloud infrastructure, Linux/Windows servers, Windows workstations, etc)
-- What kind of infrastructure will I host the attack simulation tool on?
+- What kind of infrastructure will I host the attack simulation tool on? </i>

 I personally recommend Atomic Red Team if you are running attacks against Windows and Linux infrastructure.
 This is an open source tool with active contributors and is built extremely well.
 There are plenty of others to choose from if you would like to experiment.
 - https://github.com/redcanaryco/atomic-red-team